jponge/website/_posts/2024-01-30-the-power-of-conventional-commits.md

 In my case I regularly have dependabot pull-requests that fail the `wagoid/commitlint-github-action` checks just because it makes for long lines.
 This easily happens with long Maven coordinates.

-There are options:
+There are two options:
-- just ignore this and proceed with a merge as long as other checks are green, knowing that many tools such as [JReleaser](https://jreleaser.org/) do not care about the length of description line, or
+1. just ignore this and proceed with a merge as long as other checks are green, knowing that many tools such as [JReleaser](https://jreleaser.org/) do not care about the length of description lines, or
-- edit the `wagoid/commitlint-github-action` configuration with relaxed custom rules (I will leave this as an exercice to the astute reader as we said in my past professional life 😄).
+2. edit the `wagoid/commitlint-github-action` configuration with relaxed custom rules (_I will leave this as an exercice to the astute reader as we said in my past professional life_ 😄).

 ## Conclusion

 I hope that this blog post will have motivated you to explore [conventional commits](https://www.conventionalcommits.org/).
-I don't use them in all of my projects, but I found them to be useful in the important ones that I maintain, with [Mutiny](https://smallrye.io/smallrye-mutiny/latest/) being good showcase as it is a critical component of projects such as [Quarkus](https://quarkus.io/).
+I don't use them in all of my projects, but I found them to be useful in the important ones that I maintain, with [Mutiny](https://smallrye.io/smallrye-mutiny/latest/) being a good showcase as it is a critical component of larger projects such as [Quarkus](https://quarkus.io/).

-At first they look a bit weird and you will repeatedly wonder what is the format as you make commits.
+At first conventional commits look a bit weird and you will repeatedly wonder what is the format as you make commits.
-Still, they will quickly become a second nature and you will realise the benefits in terms to your software engineering process.
+Still, they will quickly become a second nature and you will realise the benefits in terms to your software engineering processes.

 At the very least they will be a useful companion when it comes to planning, crafting and performing releases.
 And perhaps you will _finally_ have that clean Git history, just like in the textbooks 🎉